dankank22/huffman-compressor/README.md

 ### Decompression
 To decompress a file, create an instance of HuffmanCode using a Scanner object to read the saved Huffman codes.
 Then, use the translate method to decode the data.

-### Example
-Here is a simple example of how to use the HuffmanCode class: